 logic

-The logic module contains pure stateless transformation functions with no infrastructure dependencies.
+The logic module contains pure, stateless transformation functions with no infrastructure dependencies.
 Functions here take inputs and produce outputs without side effects.

 Entity Aggregation